Advanced Placement exams: Exam grading

+The Music Theory and Calculus BC exams offer additional "subscores" as well as an overall score.
+Subscores are grades from 1 to 5 for specific parts of the exam.
+Music Theory has an aural component subscore, which measures performance on questions involving singing or listening, and a nonaural component subscore, which measures performance on all other questions.
+Calculus BC has a Calculus AB subscore, which has equivalent value to taking the AP Calculus AB exam.

 University credit

-In the United States and elsewhere

 Some colleges and universities in the U.S. grant credits or advanced placement based on AP test scores; those in over twenty other countries do likewise.
 Policies vary by institution, but institutions that award credit usually require a score of 3 or higher on any given exam for credit to be granted or course prerequisites to be waived (and according to The College Board website, some will award an "A" grade for a 5 score).
 Colleges may also take AP grades into account when deciding which students to accept, though this is not part of the official AP program.

 One study found that 38% of top American universities cap the total amount of AP credits that students can receive credit for.
 Moreover, 75% of schools would not reward credit for at least one AP subject and 9 schools did not reward credit for any AP exam.
 The study concluded that not rewarding credits delayed graduation and increased costs for students.

-Despite some similarities to A Levels in that students choose to specialize in certain subjects, AP testing does not follow the national education curriculum of United Kingdom, nor is it used as the exams for that curriculum.
+Despite some similarities to A Levels in that students choose to specialize in certain subjects, AP testing does not follow the national education curriculum of the United Kingdom, nor is it used as the exams for that curriculum.
 In that system, AS and A levels (or equivalents) are used in order to gain entry into universities, colleges and other higher education options.
 They are also often used in job applications.
 AP exam scores are widely recognized in the admissions process around the world, but credits are only sometimes accepted outside of Canada and the United States.
 As of August 2019, the College Board provided a downloadable list of universities outside the US that recognize AP for admission and academic credit, in a file which they refer to as "Global Higher Education Recognition".
 There were hundreds of universities in dozens of countries around the world that recognized AP exam scores in their admission process.
 AP credit is more limited, but not uncommon in countries that offer four-year undergraduate degrees and accept outside credit.

 Calculator policies

-As of 2022, AP students are allowed to use any of the approved calculators, including some Casio, Texas Instruments, and Hewlett-Packard calculators.
-Also, they may bring up to 2 calculators.
-Not all exams allow a calculator, but those that do allow all the allowed calculators to be used.
+As of 2022, AP students are allowed to use any of the approved calculators on tests that allow them, including some Casio, Texas Instruments, and Hewlett-Packard calculators.